7 ways to improve email marketing deliverability

 Don’t start off on the wrong foot by bombarding people with sales tactics filled with buzzwords like “double your income”, “fast cash”, “free offer” or “$$$”.
 Start with a welcome email to help build up the relationship over time.
 Treat your new subscriber like they’re a new acquaintance that you want to charm.

 It’s important to have a clear and relevant subject line that describes your content and will make the subscriber want to open your email.
-This will help your email avoid being marked as spam.
+This could help your email avoid being marked as spam and increase email deliverability.
 Academadvisor and Academized can assist in writing the perfect email subject.

 Quality over quantity

-The only exception to this rule is if you are sure your correspondence is important enough to engage with customers, like product and company announcements or customer account information.
+The only exception to this rule is if you are sure your correspondence is important enough to engage with customers.
+Things like product and company announcements or customer account information, which recipients will engage with.
 For help getting the most useful and engaging emails use online editing tools Tone Analyzer and Grammarix.

 Keep an eye on your reports

 Email providers can track how subscribers interact with your content, showing you how they consume your content.
 The number of readers, replies and forward can all have an impact on your brand’s reputation.
-Tracking this customer data is crucial in understanding your deliverability.
+Tracking this customer data is crucial in beginning to understand and improve your email deliverability.

 Engage your subscribers